andrelandgraf/andrelandgraf/contents/articles/2023-02-11_react_take_home_zero_to_hero.md

 Please note that using a regular expression would have also been a valid implementation.
 When possible, we should take advantage of the web platform and avoid reinventing the wheel.
 However, just a note, that if you want to use a different implementation, that is great as well!
 This is just one out of many implementations.

+{% statement %}
-`statement: When in doubt, search for an existing browser API to solve your problem.`
+When in doubt, search for an existing browser API to solve your problem.
+{% /statement %}

 ##### Task 3